strongloop/strongloop-buildpacks/README.md

 4. Once you are ready to deploy your app, follow these steps:

-   a.
    Create your Heroku app using the StrongLoop buildpack with the first command below.
 When it completes, push to Heroku master to complete the installation of the node and the strongloop cli tools on your dyno.

     $ heroku apps:create --buildpack https://github.com/strongloop/strongloop-buildpacks.git
     $ git push heroku master

-   b.
    Test it with this command:

     $ heroku open